You don’t believe the same things anymore,

 You wonder why trusting yourself still feels so hard.

-and it’s left you feeling like you’re the problem.
+And it’s left you convinced you are the problem.

-Like you should be over this by now.
+Like you should be over this by now, but you're not.

 You’re not broken.